A REST API and a SOAP API are two different animals best equipped to handle specific tasks over others.

 To the initiated, you may use the term so often that you try to order it at a bar.

 Let’s say that your company has a form to sign clients up for appointments.
-You want that form to interface directly with Google Calendars to create an event with details of their appointment so that they can automatically save the event in their phone.
+You want that form to interface directly with Google Calendars to create an event with details of their meeting so that they can automatically save the event on their phone.

 To do this, your form software has to talk directly to Google Calendars.